microsoft/vscode-docs/api/extension-guides/web-extensions.md

   * It provides scripts: `compile-web`, `watch-web` and `package-web` to compile, watch, and package.
 * `build/web-extension.webpack.config.js` is the webpack config file that compiles and bundles the extension sources into a single file.
 * `.vscode/launch.json` contains the launch configurations that run the web extension and the tests in the VS Code desktop with a web extension host (setting `extensions.webWorker` is no longer needed).
 * `.vscode/task.json` contains the build task used by the launch configuration.
-They run `npm run compile-web` and `npm run watch-web` and depend on the `ts-webpack`-specific `ts-webpack-watch` problem matchers.
+It uses `npm run watch-web` and depends on the webpack specific `ts-webpack-watch` problem matcher.
-* `.vscode/extensions.json` contains the extensions that provide the `ts-webpack-watch` problem matchers.
-They need to be installed for the launch configurations to work.
+* `.vscode/extensions.json` contains the extensions that provides the problem matchers.
+These extensions need to be installed for the launch configurations to work.

 The source code in the [helloworld-web-sample](https://github.com/microsoft/vscode-extension-samples/tree/main/helloworld-web-sample) is very similar to what's created by the generator.